By Martin D’Souza | Opening Doorz Editorial | December 12, 2016

-Yes, it was and it always is when you are dealing with such important and intense subjects and trying to tell a story which is not just a film but a reality so close to your heart.
+Yes, it was and it always is when you are dealing with such important and intense subjects and trying to tell a story that is not just a film but a reality so close to your heart.
 It takes a toll on you emotionally, mentally and physically and leaves you drained.
-But the kind of actor I am, I have learnt to disconnect and not carry the burden of my character beyond my work space.
+But the kind of actor I am, I have learnt to disconnect and not carry the burden of my character beyond my workspace.

 What was the reaction of your parents and close friends after they saw the movie?

-As heart-touching and endearing as anybody else’s was; they all loved the film and are absolutely proud of me for being a part of it.
+As heart-touching and endearing as anybody else’s were; they all loved the film and are absolutely proud of me for being a part of it.

 Obviously, your phone would not have stopped ringing, what was the best message you received on the film and your performance?